friesian horse breed

 Friesian Horses are one of Europe’s most ancient equine breeds.
 The Friesian Horse originates from the province of Friesland in what is now known as Holland.
 These magnificent horses have a lineage dating as far back as 500 BC.

-Over the years, careful breeding and the infusion of different bloodlines, including Arabian and Andalusian horses, have shaped the Friesian into the remarkable breed we admire today.
+Over the years, careful breeding and the infusion of different bloodlines, including Arabian and Andalusian horses, have shaped the Friesian horse characteristics into the remarkable breed we admire today.

-Friesian Horses were highly esteemed by the agricultural community of Friesland, and their popularity soon spread across Europe.
+Friesian Horses were highly esteemed by the agricultural community of Friesland as well as war horsers and their popularity soon spread across Europe.

 Friesian Horse Temperament